Teaching and Learning

 Co-op and Professional Development

-UBC Science Co-op programs encourage students to take their education and skills into the real world, and help them to start building that all-important professional network.
+UBC Science Co-op programs encourage students to take their education and skills into the real world, helping them build that all-important professional network.

 Removing Barriers to Science Education

-Science 101, the Faculty's Aboriginal Initiative, the Jade Project and other initiatives are designed to lessen economic, cultural and gender-based barriers to science education.
-UBC Science's commitment to diversity and equity in hiring helps to ensure that all members of the community have the opportunity to pursue an academic career.
+Science 101, the Faculty's Indigenous Initiative, the Jade Project and other initiatives are designed to lessen economic, cultural and gender-based barriers to science education.

 Internationalization and Global Citizenship

-The Faculty's Co-op programs and UBC's Go Global Exchange encourage students to make their education a truly international experience.
-UBC Science also works to attract and retain a geographically and culturally diverse student body—helping to ensure that all undergraduates benefit from global perspectives.
+The Faculty's Co-op programs and exchange programs encourage students to make their education a truly international experience.
+UBC Science also works to attract a geographically and culturally diverse student body, helping all undergraduates benefit from global perspectives.

 An Eye to the Future